-Assuming some tile layer Extent on the earth, SpatialKey(0, 0) would index the top-leftmost Tile in the Tile grid.
+Reminder: Given a layout over some Extent, SpatialKey(0, 0) would index the top-leftmost Tile in the grid covering that extent.

 When doing Layer IO, certain optimizations can be performed if we know that Tiles stored near each other in a filesystem or database (like Accumulo or HBase) are also spatially-close in the grid they're from.
 To make such a guarantee, we use a KeyIndex.